 The History of Alrosa

-Alrosa boasts a history that dates back to the 1950s.
-However, diamond mining activities in Russia are way older than that.
-The mining of rough diamonds in the country can be traced back to the 18 th century.
-But it was not until the late 1930s that serious explorations began.
-At this time, Vladimir Sobolev, a renowned gemologist, published a research paper on the geological similarities between Siberia and South Africa.
-The publication gave diamond prospectors more impetus to explore Russia’s diamond potential.
+Alrosa boasts a history that dates back to the 1950s, although diamond mining activities in Russia are way older.
+The mining of rough diamonds in the country can be traced back to the 18th century, but it was not until the late 1930s that serious explorations began.
+At the time, Vladimir Sobolev, a renowned gemologist, published a research paper on the geological similarities between Siberia and South Africa.
+This work gave diamond prospectors more impetus to explore Russia’s diamond potential.

-The diamond explorations in Russia would be interrupted during the Second World War.
-However, the activities resumed in the late 1940s, in earnest.
+The diamond explorations in Russia would be interrupted during the Second World War, to then be resumed in the late 1940s in earnest.
 In 1949, geological expeditions uncovered the first rough diamond in the country.
-Some of these discoveries were the kimberlitic pipe Maritsa, the Mir kimberlitic pipe, as well as the Udachnaya pipe.
-More findings would follow, and Russia eventually became a renowned diamond mining country.
+Other discoveries include the kimberlitic pipe Maritsa, the Mir kimberlitic pipe, and the Udachnaya pipe.
+More findings would follow, on account of which fact Russia eventually became a renowned diamond mining country.

-Official mining activities began in 1957, in Yakutia.
-Soon after, the Yakutalmaz group of companies was founded in Miry.
-The company’s primary objective was to consolidate all mining operations in the region.
-Russia continued to gain worldwide recognition as a diamond mining hub.
-Therefore, there was a need to establish a more effective company to foster the diamond trade.
+Official mining activities began in 1957 in Yakutia, and after a short period, the Yakutalmaz group of companies was founded in Miry, with the primary objective of consolidating all mining operations in the region.
+Russia continued to gain worldwide recognition as a diamond mining hub, and hence a need to establish a more effective company to foster the diamond trade was felt.

-On February 19, 1992, Alrosa was established through the Presidential Decree №158C of the Russian president.
+On 19th February 1992, Alrosa was established through the Presidential Decree №158C of the then Russian president.

-1993 – The CatocaLtda Mining Co. is established in Angola.
+1993 – The CatocaLtda Mining Co. was established in Angola.

 1994 – The Botuobinskaya pipe is discovered.